 Disney’s Frozen officially became the best-selling animated film of all-time in 2014, and the world of Frozen is set to grow even more in 2015!
-Frozen Fever, a short film featuring Anna, Elsa, Kristoff, and Olaf, will be premiering with the new Cinderella movie, on March 13.
+Frozen Fever, a short film featuring Anna, Elsa, Kristoff, and Olaf, premiered with the new Cinderella movie, on March 13.

 Our collections of Frozen party supplies and party ideas are growing to match, too.
 If you and your child can’t get enough of Frozen, you’ll definitely want to check out these party tips.